 Eva H. Vargas was born in Mexico City and grew up in Veracruz.
 She studied Communication Science and has been a photographer, journalist and radio commentator.
 She arrived in Oakland in 2001, and worked with the California Federation of Interpreters for over a decade, organizing continuing education events for court interpreters.
 She became an interpreter herself in 2015, and completed the Court Interpreter Certificate at SFSU.
 She found her calling in educational interpreting, as she appreciates the critical role of linguistic access to empower families to navigate a new educational system and help their children succeed.
 She is an active member of the Interpreters and Translators Workgroup, an organization working on professionalizing educational interpreters and translators nationwide.

 I was born and grew up in Mexico in a family that prioritized unity, solidarity and justice over material goods and individualistic interests, and I have continued to carry those values with me all my life, both as a mother of a now adult child, and as a community member.

-David was born in Hong Kong, and migrated to United States with his family when he was a child.
+David was born in Hong Kong, and migrated to the United States with his family when he was a child.
 David attended Lincoln, McChesney (Edna Brewer), and Oakland High.
-He was a graphic design student at California College of Arts and Crafts (California College or Arts).
-He earned his BA degree in Liberal Arts with Emphasis in Early Childhood Development in California State University Hayward (East Bay).
-In 1986, he joined OUSD and worked in school sites in various Bilingual positions before joined the Translation Unit in 2007.
-It’s full of fun and challenges in the journey with OUSD, as a student as well as an employee.
+He was a graphic design student at California College of Arts and Crafts (California College of Arts).
+He earned his BA degree in Liberal Arts with Emphasis in Early Childhood Development at California State University Hayward (East Bay).
+In 1986, he joined OUSD and worked in school sites in various Bilingual positions before joining the Translation Unit in 2007.
+It's full of fun and challenges throughout the journey with OUSD, as a student as well as an employee.